 1. A member entitled to attend and vote at the meeting is entitled to appoint a proxy to attend and vote in his stead.
 A proxy may but need not be a member of the Company.
-2. A member shall be entitled to appoint more than one proxy to attend and vote at the same meeting.
-3. Where a member appoints more than one proxy, the appointment shall be invalid unless he specifies the proportions of his holdings to be represented by each proxy.
+A member shall be entitled to appoint more than one proxy to attend and vote at the same meeting.
+2. Where a member appoints more than one proxy, the appointment shall be invalid unless he specifies the proportions of his holdings to be represented by each proxy.
+3. Where a member is an authorized nominee as defined under the Securities Industry (Central Depositories) Act, 1991, it may appoint at least one proxy in respect of each securities account the authorized nominee holds with ordinary shares of the Company standing to the credit of the securities account.
 4. The instrument appointing a proxy shall be in writing under the hand of the appointer or of his attorney duly authorised in writing or, if the appointer is a corporation, either under seal or under the hand of an officer or attorney duly authorised.
 5. The instrument appointing a proxy must be deposited at the Company's Registered Office at Lot 4.03A, 4th Floor, Plaza Prima, 41⁄2 Miles, Jalan Kelang Lama, 58200 Kuala Lumpur not less than 48 hours before the time for holding the meeting or any adjournment thereof.
+6. For the purpose of determining who shall be entitled to attend this meeting, the Company shall be requesting Bursa Malaysia Depository Sdn.
+Bhd. to make available to the Company, a Record of Depositor as at 25 June 2012 ("ROD") and only a depositor whose name appears on the ROD shall be entitled to attend this meeting.